 Chapter one: introduction

-This introductory chapter presents a general outline of the research, statement of the problem, the research objectives, research questions, scope & limitation, significance, and research ethics.
+This introductory chapter presents a general outline of the research, statement of the problem, the research objectives, research questions, scope & limitation, significance, and paper organization.
 Chapter two: Literature Review

-This chapter provides detailed reviews on the construction claim types, handling process of the claim and factor that affect the claiming and handling process of mainly contractual claim in case of federal road project.
+This chapter provides detailed reviews on the construction claim types, handling process of the claim and factor that affect the claiming and handling process of mainly contractual claim.
 This part also tries to extensively asses the procedure followed by the contractor to settle the claims and condition of contracts used for the cases.
 Finally improvement mechanisms also clearly assessed.

 Chapter three: Research Methodology